 Fish fillets were collected from target species and areas that will be analyzed for mercury and PCBs so that fillet results can be compared to the BSAF results from whole fish and directly compared to FCAs.
-Analyses will be completed in 2022.
+Analyses are on hold until the 2021 sampling results are finalized and plans are made for the next round(s) of FCA sampling.